arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 ### Results

-Seems like it is possible to do IoC without Dagger, who knew?
+Seems like it is possible to do the inversion of control without Dagger, who knew?

 #### Pros

 * Inversion of control is based on your code and patterns instead of frameworks.
 * Since it is your code you can do whatever you want with it and it is extremely simple to understand how it actually works.
-* Compile-time validation (just like Dagger).
+* Compile-time validation with meaningful messages.
-* No annotation processing, i. e. faster builds (just like without Dagger).
+* No annotation processing, i. e. faster and more reliable builds.

 #### Cons

-* It is a gross service locator.
+* It is a gross [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern).
    * Well, it is mostly true, but can I live with it?
 Certainly.
      Especially when taking into an account that the goal was to achieve the inversion of control and not a dependency injection.